Vector Currents of Massive Neutrinos of an Electroweak Nature

-The basis for such an approach is that $\mu_{\nu_{l}}^{anom}$ can exist only in the presence of the anomalous charge \cite{5,6} having a kind of the radius.

-The absence of one of components of mass would imply that the mass itself does not exist at all.
-Nevertheless, if we consider the case when $m_{\nu_{l}}^{E}=m_{\nu_{l}}^{W}=m_{\nu_{l}},$ equations (\ref{53})-(\ref{55}) take the form
+The absence of one of the components of mass would imply that the mass itself does not exist at all.
+Nevertheless, if we consider the case when $m_{\nu_{l}}^{E}=m_{\nu_{l}}^{W}=m_{\nu_{l}},$ (\ref{53})-(\ref{55}) take the form

-It has been mentioned above that our implications refer to any Dirac neutrino interacting according to the standard electroweak theory.
-This gives the right to apply to the case when $g_{V_{\nu_{l}}}=1,$ $\beta_{V}^{(0)}=1.$ At such a choice of constants, (\ref{39}) and (\ref{40}) replace (\ref{56})-(\ref{58}) by
+It has been mentioned earlier that our implications refer to any Dirac neutrino of a C-invariant nature.
+This gives the right to apply to the case when $g_{V_{\nu_{l}}}=1,$ and $\beta_{V}^{(0)}=1.$ At such a choice of constants, (\ref{39}) and (\ref{40}) replace (\ref{53})-(\ref{55}) by

-Of them (\ref{60}) coincides with the value of the neutrino anomalous magnetic moment obtained recently \cite{20} in an universal scheme of the $(V-A)$ interaction as a consequence of one-loop phenomena.